scurker/factorio-docker/README.md

 Copy mods into the mods folder and restart the server.

-### Updating Mods

-Add your [factorio.com username & token](https://www.factorio.com/profile) as secrets mounted as /run/secrets/username & /run/secrets/token or (not recomented) as environment variables USERNAME & TOKEN.
+As of 0.17 a new environment variable was added (UPDATE\_MODS\_ON\_START) which if set to 1 will cause the mods get to updated on server start.
+If set a valid [factorio.com username & token](https://www.factorio.com/profile) must be supplied or else the server will not start.
+They can either be set as secrets mounted as /run/secrets/username & /run/secrets/token or (not recomented) as environment variables USERNAME & TOKEN.

-Run the "docker-update-mods.sh" script while the container is running and when the the script finishes restart the container: docker exec ContainerName ./docker-update-mods.sh

 ## Scenarios